ryankscott/gym_search/README.md

     --help
 ```

-##Todo
+## Todo
- - Implement day search functionality, currently only works with today
+ - Implement day search functionality; currently only works with today
  - Handle failure cases (pretty much everywhere)
- - Use data from all gyms, currently only Britomart, Newmarket, Auckland City and Takapuna
+ - Use data from all gyms; currently only Britomart, Newmarket, Auckland City and Takapuna
  - Native executable